Textualize/textual/docs/widgets/text_area.md

 )
 ```

-To understand which names can be mapped inside `token_styles`, we recommend looking at the existing
+To understand which names can be mapped inside `syntax_styles`, we recommend looking at the existing
 themes and highlighting queries (`.scm` files) in the Textual repository.

+!!! tip

+    You may also wish to take a look at the contents of `TextArea._highlights` on an
+    active `TextArea` instance to see which highlights have been generated for the
+    open document.

 #### Adding support for custom languages